lucasmreis/blogSource/src/posts/from-elm-to-fable.md

 ---
-title: F# In The Frontend
+title: From Elm To Fable
-lead: Trying Fable From An Elm And Javascript Perspective
+lead: Trying F# In The Frontend
 template: post.hbt
 date: 2016-04-22
 tags: functional, types, elm